beejjorgensen/bgnet0/src/bgnet0_part_3700_trust.md

 prevent them from sending things that crash your server processes or, worse, give them access to your server machine itself.

-In this exploration we're going to take a high-level look at some issues that might arise from users trying to send malicious data.
+In this chapter we're going to take a high-level look at some issues that might arise from users trying to send malicious data.

 The two big ideas here are: